 Sunday Services begin at 10:00 AM., except during summer (July and August), when services begin at 9:00 a.m.
 Join us for coffee and refreshments after the service.
 Office Hours are Tues.-Thurs.
-10:00–3:00 p.m.
+10:30 a.m.–3:30 p.m.
 If you have any questions, you may email us: email@example.com, or call: 978-283-6550.

 A message from our Church Council: St Paul is a community that strives to follow Jesus’ example of unconditional inclusion.
 We ask for your suggestions, support and prayers while we move as a congregation, as Lutherans, as Christians, as beloved neighbors and as global communities toward this goal.
 As custodians of a house of God, we welcome all persons: all ages, genders, sexual orientations, races and faiths; including non-believers and persons curious about faith.

 - Holy Week and Easter Services 2019- Holy Week and Easter Services Wednesday: Healing Service, 7:00 p.m.
 Maundy Thursday: Holy Communion and Foot-Washing, 7:00 p.m.
 Good Friday Tenebrae, 7:00 p.m.
 Holy Saturday: Open Prayer, 9:00-5:00 p.m.
 Easter Sunday Worship: 10:00 a.m.